uPortal-Attic/uportal-app-framework/docs/messaging.md

 # In-app messaging (user-facing content)

-This application supports a variety of forms of in-app messaging, all of which a common data model and features.
-We categorize these types of messages under two broader categories: Notifications and Announcements.
-Both types are discoverable in more than one way, and both allow for varying degrees of importance ("priority").
+This application supports a variety of forms of in-app messaging.
+We categorize these types of messages under three broader categories: Notifications, Announcements, and Widget Messaging.

 ## Notifications